astridx/meinblog/content/posts/joomla/42joomla-template-css-overrides-und-chrome.en.md

 - layouts and
 - module chromes.<!-- \index{template!overrides, alternative overrides, layouts, module chomes} -->

 The standard output of each Joomla extension can be manipulated via files in the template's `html` folder.
 Joomla offers different options for this purpose.
 Overrides, alternative overrides, layouts and module chromes.
 Each variant has its purpose.

-Overrides are the first choice.
-If there is already an override for an extension, you create an alternative override.
-Layouts override a limited area of a view and can be reused in different views.
-Last but not least, module chromes offer a variant to use an override in different places slightly modified.
+_Overrides_ are the first choice.
+If there is already an override for an extension, you create an _alternative override_. _Layouts_ override a small area of a view and can be reused in different views.
+Last but not least, _module chromes_ offer a variant to use an override in different places slightly modified.<!-- \index{modul chromes} --><!-- \index{overrides} --><!-- \index{alternvative overrides} --><!-- \index{overrides} -->

 ![Create Joomla Template - Module Chrome](/images/overview.en.png)